 The exhibition also demonstrates the richness of symbolism in medieval art and how artists used clothing and costume as codes to help viewers interpret an image.
 In these works of art, what people wear is a clue to their identities and moral characters.

-To dramatize these fashions, four recreated ensembles replicating clothing depicted in the exhibition will be on view.
+To dramatize these fashions, four recreated ensembles replicating clothing depicted in the exhibition are on view.
 The garments were made using period hand-sewing techniques and authentic materials—including silk velvet, gold brocade, linen, straw, and ermine.